-- Contains a hard-coded number of iterations.
-In AppBuilder, such loops are blocked from being created.
-However, they can be propagated by using the "Copy & Paste" command. - 2.
-Contains an undefined number of iterations.
+- 1. Contains hard-coded number of iterations.
+AppBuilder blocks such loops from being created; however, they can be propagated by using the "Copy & Paste" command. - 2.
+Contains undefined number of iterations.
 In such loops, the boundary condition can be false under some conditions.
 This category can be further subdivided: - a.
 Boundary condition depends on user input. - b.
 Boundary condition independent of user input. - 3.
 Contains an infinite loop.
 Boundary condition is always true preventing the application from exiting the loop.